erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 -----------------------------

-CNR stands for **Change Notification Receiver**, and it is a special class of APIs we use in EWP.
+CNR stands for **Change Notification Receiver**, and it is a special class of API we use in EWP.
 We have already mentioned them in the [EWP Architecture] [architecture] document, but now we should explain how they work in detail.

 CNR is simply a callback URL for [push notifications]